vesoft-inc/nebula/docs/how-to-contribute.md

 ### Setting Up the Development Environment
 #### Prerequisites
 * Install [Git](https://git-scm.com/) (may be already installed on your system, or available through your OS package manager)
-* The project Nebula is developed using C++14, so it requires a compiler supporting C++14 features
+* The project Nebula is developed using C++14, so it requires a compiler supporting C++14 features.
+Here we recommend GCC(starting from version 5.0) and Clang(starting from 3.4 )

 ### Step 1: Fetching the Sources From GitHub